thomasWeise/moptipy/README.md

 ### 4.1.
 Implemented Algorithms

+The following algorithms are completely black-box and work for both single- and multi-objective optimization.
+(Well, *work* here is relative &hellip; they are basically the worst possible algorithms you could choose and are only included for the sake of completeness.)

 1. [Single Random Sample](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.single_random_sample.SingleRandomSample) creates and evaluates exactly one single random solution.
 2. [Random Sampling](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.random_sampling.RandomSampling) keeps creating random solutions until the computational budget is exhausted.
 3. [Random Walk](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.random_walk.RandomWalk) creates a random solution and then keeps applying the unary search operator and always accepts the result.

 #### 4.1.1.
 Single-Objective Optimization

+Here we list optimization algorithms that optimize a *single* [objective function](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.objective.Objective).

+##### 4.1.1.1.
+Single-Objective Optimization with Continuous Search Space

+The first set of algorithms is general, i.e., can work with arbitrary [search spaces](#42-implemented-search-spaces-and-operators).

 1. Simple [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#moptipy.algorithms.so.hill_climber.HillClimber) creates a random solution as initial best-so-far solution and then iteratively applies the unary search operator to the best-so-far solution.
 When the result of the unary operator is better, it becomes the new best-so-far solution, otherwise it is discarded.
 2. [Hill Climber with Restarts](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#moptipy.algorithms.so.hill_climber_with_restarts.HillClimberWithRestarts) works exactly like the hill climber, but restarts at a new random solution after a fixed number of unsuccessful moves.